atinux/nitro-cloudflare-crons/README.md

-# Using Cloudflare Crons with Nitro
+# Using Cloudflare Crons Triggers with Nitro ⏲️

 This is an example of using [Nitro scheduled tasks](https://nitro.unjs.io/guide/tasks#scheduled-tasks) with Cloudflare Workers [Crons Triggers](https://developers.cloudflare.com/workers/configuration/cron-triggers/).